General Ride Sharing

 Of course, all insurance companies want to avoid paying out damages, so the initial reaction of an insurance company in a ridesharing accident may be to deny coverage.
 At Frankl & Kominsky, we know the tactics used by insurance companies and we fully understand the intricacies of ridesharing legal standards, which means we can quickly identify which insurance company is responsible and help victims receive the compensation they deserve.How You Can Get Help

 Because ridesharing accidents are confusing and because the situation is relatively new, one of the best steps to take if you have been injured in a ridesharing accident - as a passenger, the driver of another vehicle, or a pedestrian - call Frankl & Kominsky for a free consultation.
 We can help explain your legal options, including suing the driver of the car as well as the ridesharing company.

 At Frankl & Kominsky, we know how disruptive any car accident can be.
 Victims can face medical bills, bills for rehabilitation, hospital stays, medication, lost wages, pain and suffering, or other expenses.
 With the multiple layers of insurance involved in ridesharing accidents, insurance companies may be able to delay or even deny payments.
-Our lawyers work hard to hold those responsible for negligent ridesharing accidents responsible, and to get victims the compensation they deserve.
+Our West Palm Beach lawyers work hard to hold those responsible for negligent ridesharing accidents responsible, and to get victims the compensation they deserve.
 If you or a loved one is the victim of a ridesharing accident, call us today at (855) 800-8000 or fill out our online form.
-Frankl & Kominsky serves clients in South Florida communities such as Pompano Beach, Lake Worth, Boca Raton, Boynton Beach, Delray Beach, and Palm Beach Gardens.
+Frankl & Kominsky serves clients in Palm Beach County communities such as Lake Worth, Boca Raton, Delray Beach, and Palm Beach Gardens.
 We are fluent in Spanish and Creole.